 My first collection of poetry, Useful Reforms, was published in 1976.
 My recent publications include Reckitt’s Blue (Seagull Books 2013), Ghost Nets (Omnidawn 2016) and My Reef My Manifest Array (Carcanet 2019).
 A selected poems, Schedule of Unrest, was published by Salt in 2014.
-My work is referenced in the standard guides and histories of recent British poetry and of Modernist poetry, and has been the subject of several published papers.
+My work is referenced in the standard guides and histories of recent British poetry and of Modernist poetry.

-My present critical, scholarly and research work falls into three distinct but related areas.
+My critical, scholarly and research work falls into three distinct but related areas.
 I am interested in supporting research work in these areas, in New York School poetry, and in recent poetic practice and theory.

 2. US-UK poetics relations in the 1960s and 1970s.
 I have a paper in press on Charles Olson and J.H.
 Prynne, drawing on their extensive correspondence, which will challenge the one-way model of influence from US to UK in this period.
 There is considerable scope for further study, notably in relations between Ted Berrigan and John James, and the intensive connections between British Marxist Feminist poets such as Denise Riley and Wendy Mulford and American poets including Alice Notley.